 Cummings Graduate Institute Academic Advisors are pleased to offer career guidance to enrolled DBH students during advising appointments.
 To schedule a career advising session, email your advisor with the subject line “Career Advising” and include any career related questions you have in you message.

 Are you preparing to apply for a job or promotion?
-Cummings Graduate Institute is pleased to offer resume reviews to enrolled DBH students.
-To request feedback on your resume, email a copy of your resume with the subject line “Resume Review” to your Academic Advisor.
-If feedback is needed by a specific deadline, please note the deadline in your email message.
-Allow 5 business days for a reply with personalized feedback.
+Cummings Graduate Institute is pleased to offer resume/CV reviews to enrolled students.
+To request feedback on your resume/CV, please make an appointment with the CGI Writing Center via Canvas.
+If feedback is needed by a specific deadline, please note the deadline in your appointment.

 Understanding yourself is critical when choosing or changing your career.
 Being able to effectively articulate your skills, talents, and knowledge in the job search process can dramatically impact how you are perceived by potential employers.